-We have reviewed the accompanying consolidated balance sheets of Shihlin Development Company Limited (hereinafter referred to as the "Company") and its subsidiaries (hereinafter referred to collectively as the "Group") for the years ended December 31, 2021 and 2020 and the relevant consolidated statements of comprehensive income, changes in equity and cash flows for the years then ended, and relevant notes, including a summary of significant accounting policies (hereinafter referred to collectively as the "consolidated financial statements").
+We have reviewed the accompanying balance sheets of Shihlin Development Company Limited (the "Company") for the years ended December 31, 2022 and 2021 and the relevant standalone statements of comprehensive income, changes in equity and cash flows for the years then ended, and relevant notes, including a summary of significant accounting policies (collectively referred to as the "Parent Company Only Financial Statements").

-In our opinion, the accompanying consolidated financial statements, based on our audit results and other CPAs' audit reports (see "Other matters" paragraph), present fairly, in all material respects, the consolidated financial position of the Group as of December 31, 2021 and 2020 and for the years then ended and its consolidated financial performance and consolidated cash flows for the years then ended in conformity with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, the International Financial Reporting Standards (hereinafter referred to as IFRS), International Accounting Standards (hereinafter referred to as IAS), IFRIC Interpretations (hereinafter referred to as IFRIC) and SIC Interpretations (SIC) (hereinafter collectively referred to as "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC) of the Republic of China.
+In our opinion, the accompanying Parent Company Only Financial Statements, based on our audit results and other CPAs' audit reports (see "Other matters" paragraph), present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021 and for the years then ended, and its financial performance and cash flows for the years then ended in conformity with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.